igalwini/igalwini/README.md

 ### Hi there 👋

 Hi, I'm Igal, a Jr Developer from Montevideo, Uruguay.
-Currently looking for my first job as a software developer.
+Looking forward to work as a software developer.
 I have great interpersonal skills and a constantly growing enthusiasm for software development.

 Technologies ⚡:
 - JavaScript